OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 Now assuming we have build our Gherkin based features.
 How do we use them?
 By generating our scenarios actually we have accomplished a lot.

-- We have created our acceptence tests
+- We have created our stories with acceptence tests
-- We have created our ubiqoutous language
+- We have created our ubiqoutous language for the domain
 - We have discovered the corner cases otherwise not documented
 - We could create Behavior-driven tests for our development.
-- Those BDD tests could be created by a non programmer
+- New BDD scenarios for the existinf features could be created by a non programmer by using the same syntax.
 - Serves as documentation by example

 Now how to create BDD tests from above is matter of your choice for the language and framework.
-If you use C# you could use SpecFlow or TickSpec(my favorite) but BDD frameworks are available for almost any language and platform.
+If you use C# you could use [SpecFlow](https://specflow.org/) or [TickSpec](https://github.com/fsprojects/TickSpec)(my favorite) but BDD frameworks are available for almost any language and platform.